-Make breakfast extra special with homemade jam.
-Whether you prefer toast, croissants or crumpets, this Mandarin Jam is the perfect accompaniment.
-I can certainly vouch for the croissant and Mandarin Jam option.
+Whether you prefer toast, croissants or crumpets, homemade Mandarin Jam is the perfect accompaniment – and I can certainly vouch for the croissant and jam option!

 So, ready to jam?